California Democrat moves to force vote on expelling Santos after Ethics report

 Despite the heightened political pressure, Santos is remaining defiant, brushing aside the looming vote and underscoring that he is in Washington to represent his constituents — for as long as that may be.

 “This is the third time we’re going through this.
 I don’t care.
-I was sent here by the people of the third district of New York, I represent them, not the political class in Washington, D.C.,” Santos said Tuesday.
-“If they want to send me home, if they think this was a fair process, if they think this is how it should be done and if they’re confident that this is a Constitutional way of doing it, god bless their hearts.”
+I was sent here by the people of the 3rd District of New York, I represent them, not the political class in Washington, D.C.,” Santos said Tuesday.
+“If they want to send me home, if they think this was a fair process, if they think this is how it should be done and if they’re confident that this is a constitutional way of doing it, God bless their hearts.”